 Wallow’s lateral explosiveness gives him palatable upside, but there are some concerns with his projection as well.
 In coverage, Wallow doesn’t make as many plays as you’d expect a former safety to make.
 The TCU linebacker doesn’t have the overwhelming length to close the gap in tight situations, and he can also be late to react on occasion.

-Going further off of Wallow’s size, he may measure in smaller and lighter than his listed measurements.
+Going further off of Wallow’s size, he measured in smaller and lighter than his listed collegiate measurements.
 He’s still fairly stocky, but he doesn’t have great play strength.
 He can get bodied by larger blockers.
 Although he does pop blockers on occasion, he doesn’t have the length to exert his power with consistency.